A

 When you borrow money to purchase an investment to magnify the rate of your profits from

-a) capital growth
+a capital growth

-b) your income from the investments
+b your income from the investments

-Invetors often leverage one property to purchase another
+Inventors often leverage one property to purchase another

 Tip - borrow only what you can afford in a worst case scenario.